How to Set up Pinterest Rich Pins in 3 Easy Steps!

 How to create pins that work on Pinterest

-Now that your rich pins have hopefully been activated you will now need to make sure you create those high-quality pins that inspire.
+Now that your rich pins have hopefully been activated you will need to know how to make rich pins that are not just high-quality, but awesome pins that inspire.

 Most pinners come to Pinterest to be inspired to take action.
-Here are 5 important things your pin needs to have:
+Here are 5 important things your pin needs to have when you are crafting how to make rich pins for your brand:

 “3 ways to love yourself more” rather than this “This is why you hate yourself right now”.